Chalarangelo/30-seconds-of-code/snippets/copyToClipboard.md

 ### copyToClipboard

 Copy a string to the clipboard.
+Only works as a result of user action (i.e. inside a `click` event listener).

 Create a new `<textarea>` element, fill it with the supplied data and add it to the HTML document.
 Use `document.execCommand('copy')` to copy to the clipboard.